 We need everyone's participation to address concerns; we are all required to report any questions or concerns.
-Promptly report any suspected or actual regulations to a supervisor, the chief compliance officer, a member of the compliance team, or the Compliance Hotline at 877-363-3065.
+Promptly report any suspected or actual violation of laws, rules and regulations to a supervisor, the chief compliance officer, a member of the compliance team, or the Compliance Hotline at 877-363-3065.

 We will review and investigate all reports and questions in a confidential and impartial manner.
-There is a nonretaliation policy protecting individuals who make such reports.
+There is a non- retaliation policy protecting individuals who make such reports.
 The chief compliance officer will investigate complaints about retaliation.